oadegbite23/CV_Adegbite/index.md

 ---
 layout: homepage
 ---

 ## About Me

-Sean Purcell is a digital health humanist who works at UCSF>
+Oluwaseun Adegbite is a PhD candidate in the UC Berkeley/UCSF-joint Bioengineering Program working in the Lupo Lab at UCSF.
+Her work lies within the application and development of predictive machine learning algorithms to improve glioma diagnosis and treatment.>

 ## Research Interests

-- **Computer Vision:** image recognition, image generation, video captioning
+- **Image Analysis:** image recognition, image generation, video captioning
-- **Machine Learning:** meta-learning, incremental learning, transfer learning
+- **Machine Learning:** supervised-learning, predictive modeling, inference
-- **Digital Health Humanities:** I do things.

 {% include_relative _includes/education.md %}